 - The lab attendant will copy the file from your USB drive to an IDSC exclusive folder.
 Upon opening the file, the attendant will request that you review your PDF for accuracy (images, layout, font conversion, special symbols, etc).

-- The lab attendant will create a work order, at which point you will be asked to provide information on your full name, phone number/extension, department, and method of payment.
-This information is solely used for communication on work-orders that are in our print queue and statistics.
+- The lab attendant will create the order, at which point you will be asked to provide contact information (your full name, phone number/extension, department), and method of payment.
+This information is solely used for communication and statistics regarding work-orders that are in our print queue.
 Your request will be entered into the work order system and printed in the order that it was received.
 Poster trimming (roll paper) and plastic poster bags (recyclable) are available.
 You can request these from the lab attendant at the time of order placement.

 Here are some quick tips that will help you get off to a good start on your wide-format printing.